dotnet/docs-aspire/docs/database/quickstart-azure-sql-server.md

 # Tutorial: Connect an ASP.NET Core app to SQL Server using .NET Aspire and Entity Framework Core

-In this quickstart, you'll create an ASP.NET Core app that uses a .NET Aspire Entity Framework Core Sql Server component to connect to SQL Server to read and write support ticket data.
+In this tutorial, you create an ASP.NET Core app that uses a .NET Aspire Entity Framework Core SQL Server component to connect to SQL Server to read and write support ticket data.
 [Entity Framework Core](/ef/core/) is a lightweight, extensible, open source object-relational mapper that enables .NET developers to work with databases using .NET objects.
 You'll learn how to:

 > [!div class="checklist"]
 >